Bleuje/processing-animations-code/README.md

 | [**spirals sphere**](https://github.com/Bleuje/processing-animations-code/blob/main/code/spiralssphere/spiralssphere.pde) | [view](https://bleuje.com/gifanimationsite/single/spiralssphere/) | 2023 | spirals, tanh |

-I tried to sort the list from simpler to more complex or time-consuming to fully understand, but this is highly subjective.
+I'm trying to sort the list from simpler to more complex or time-consuming to fully understand, but this is highly subjective.

 <sub>\* Collaboration with Yann Le Gall</sub>